VeztaVezta

 Real-Time

-Socket.IO architecture with Redis adapter
+Socket.IO architecture, channels, and Redis adapter

 Server Configuration

-The MarketDataGateway is a NestJS WebSocket gateway decorated with @WebSocketGateway:
+MarketDataGateway is a NestJS WebSocket gateway:

 @WebSocketGateway({ cors: { origin: '*' }, namespace: '/ws' })